oz-emir/cloudresumeproject/README.md

 www.emiroz.com

 In this project I created a website to host my resume.
-The website contact form is connected to a Database and Notification Service to store each and notify me when there is a submission.
+The website contact form is connected to a Database and Notification Service to store each submission in a table and notify me when there is a submission.
 Services that I used: AWS S3, SNS, DynamoDB, Route 53, ACM, CloudFront, IAM, Lambda and API Gateway.
 The following steps were taken in order to complete this project:

 	Created a S3 Bucket and enable the static website hosting.